galileukim/galileukim.github.io/index.md

 I hold a B.A. *summa cum laude* in political science and economics from the University of Pennsylvania.

 You can find my research projects and replication files [here](https://github.com/galileukim).

-### working papers:

-- "Government through patronage: the bargain for education in decentralized Brazil".
-- "Are anti-corruption audits effective?
-Evidence from Brazil", with Romain Ferrali.
-- "Representation failure", with Matias Iaryczower and Sergio Montero.
-- "Corporate Interests and Campaign Donations in Brazilian Municipalities", with James Mao.